• Skip to main content

 Instructions

-• Make the salted caramel sauce and set it aside to cool and thicken.
+• If you're making the caramel sauce from scratch, make it first and set it aside to cool and thicken.

 • In a bowl, whisk together the flour, cocoa powder, espresso powder, baking soda, and salt.